kaddyiitr/covid19-vaccine-booking/README.md

 ## Usage

-The first step before running this script is to add all the people you want to book appoints for, into one single account.
-This way, you can book all of them in one single appointment itself.
+**The first step before running this script is to add all the people you want to book appointments for, into one single account.** This way, you can book all of them in one single appointment itself.

 To know about all the command line parameters supported by the script, use the following command